 The Maryland Department of Agriculture (MDA) works to support the sustainable, economic success of Maryland farmers.
 In a state with many consumers who have the resources to spend on recreation, agritourism presents a viable opportunity to diversify farm operations.
-Agritourism supports the preservation of farm-based amenities, fits well with maintaining open space, helps counties retain cultural, historic values and can protect our counties' sense of place.
+Agritourism supports the preservation of farm-based amenities, fits well with state and local goals of maintaining and preserving open space, and helps counties retain cultural, historic values.